maxwolf621/TCP-WebSocket/README.md

     - Each transferring file with headers
         - Each Header may contain some information
             > (e.g. File Size, File Name, File Digest ..)
-    - There are two methods to send a file
+    - Methods to send a file
-        - Send a file at one time
+        - Send a file without splitting into blocks
             - ![](https://i.imgur.com/20Ycqpc.png)
         - Split file to parts(blocks) if file is too large
             - ![](https://i.imgur.com/kw0ZHsC.png)
 4. GUI interface
-    - tkinter
+    - `tkinter`
 6. Transferring file will include md5 header
     - Using md5 to check if file have been tampered with
     ![](https://i.imgur.com/98eZgqs.png)